 Set in a sweet, historical building right downtown on M-22.
 And while we’re on libraries, Elk Rapids District Library is tucked on a peninsula overlooking East Grand Traverse Bay.

 Ride it from Beulah to Frankfort and on to Elberta Beach for a swim in Lake Michigan before you head back.
-The 22-mile trail goes all the way to Thompsonville if you’re up for a longer pedal.
+The 22-mile Betsie Valley Trail goes all the way to Thompsonville if you’re up for a longer pedal.

 First thing in the morning, walk along the Big Manistee River through the heart of downtown Manistee.
 Twenty-five historical markers line the way, sharing the story of the town.
 The Riverwalk starts behind the Chamber of Commerce and ends at First Street Beach.